bio-ontology-research-group/deepgo2/README.md

 function prediction as a form of approximate semantic entailment.

-This repository contains script which were used to build and train the DeepGOZero model together with the scripts for evaluating the model's performance.
+This repository contains script which were used to build and train the DeepGO-SE model together with the scripts for evaluating the model's performance.

 ## Dependencies
-* The code was developed and tested using python 3.9.
+* The code was developed and tested using python 3.10.
-* To install python dependencies run:
+* Install PyTorch: `pip install torch==2.0.1 torchvision==0.15.2 torchaudio==2.0.2`
+* Install DGL: `pip install  dgl -f https://data.dgl.ai/wheels/cu117/repo.html`
+* Install other requirements:
   `pip install -r requirements.txt`